 Some metoo responses received on their Facebook page are intriguing and learning.
 Most of these have come from women but some are from men too.

 A woman employee of a Car and Truck Service Center at Wisconsin said, “It hasn’t.
 For the last 15 years, I have been the only woman at my company.
 I love it!
 So much better than working with women.
 I spent my first 15 years working in a corporate environment with women.
 They are brutal.
 Will stab you in the back while smiling at your face.
 Best change I’ve ever made”.

 A man wrote, “I still open a door for women until one snaps for me doing so.
 At work, I try my best to avoid all contact with women unless absolutely necessary.
 My HR dept is all women so I avoid it when possible.
 I don’t speak to any unless they speak first, then just short and polite then walk away.
 Don’t sit next to any during breaks and if one sits at my table I’ll get up and leave.
 So yeah, CHANGED ME TOO! but not for the better”.

-A retired woman commented, “Thank goodness, I’m retired.
+A retired woman commented #MeToo effect like this, “Thank goodness, I’m retired.
 I miss all the fine, respectful, decent gentlemen with whom I was privileged to work.
 I do not miss the few, very few, boy-men, who were demeaning to those they perceived as ‘underlings,’ arrogant, obnoxious and unworthy to ever be in positions of power over anyone, anywhere, at any time”.